jlahteen/juhta.net/docfx/docs/main-features.md

 - Versatile and comprehensive library management interfaces for initializing, dynamic reconfiguring and closing application libraries

-- Support for starting and closing an application gracefully with any number of libraries
+- Support for starting and closing any application gracefully with any number of libraries implementing library management interfaces

 - Flexible and scalable dependency injection support